Disk encryption

 4. Options, comma-separated

-There are many options which are out of scope here, and in a lot of cases you do not even need any.
+There are many options which are out of scope here, e. g. for when you want to unlock multiple devices using a single passphrase or other more sophisticated setups, but in a lot of cases you do not need any.
 In our case we will use the luks option.
 If you have an SSD and wish to enable TRIM, you will also want to add discard like luks,discard (and enable it in LVM, but that is out of scope for this guide).

 For full list of options, please refer to man 5 crypttab.